itay-adi/Task-Manager/README.md

 ## Features

-- ✅ User authentication (signup/login) using JWT
+- ✅ User authentication (signup/login) using JWT.
-- ✅ CRUD operations for to-do lists and tasks
+- ✅ CRUD operations for to-do lists and tasks.
-- ✅ Pagination and sorting (ascending/descending)
+- ✅ Pagination and sorting (ascending/descending).
 - ✅ Input Validation: Request bodies and parameters are validated using custom middleware and express-validator.
-- ✅ Validation using `express-validator`
+- ✅ Validation using `express-validator`.
-- ✅ MongoDB via Mongoose ODM
+- ✅ MongoDB via Mongoose ODM.
-- ✅ Modular structure with clear separation of concerns
+- ✅ Modular structure with clear separation of concerns.
+- ✅ TypeScript Support: Strongly typed codebase for better maintainability.

 ## Tech Stack